dannyhope/uxbrighton/2014/mcing.md

 # Welcome

-## Danny Hope.
+Danny Hope

-freelance interaction designer
+Freelance interaction designer

-*founder* of UX Brighton.
+Founder UX Brighton

-## Thank you all for coming today.
+**Thank you all for coming today**

-This believe it or not is our 5th conference which feels like a bit of a milestone :)
-So before we get started;
+5th conference

 - Who was here last year?
 - Stay standing if you were at UX Brighton 2012?
 - 2011?
 - 2010?

-TWEETING
 If you’d like to say nice things about the conference mention @uxbri If you’d like to say nice things about me I’m @yandle

-PHOTOGRAPHY
-We’re filming the event and will email you when the videos are ready.

-We’d love for you to take pictures of everythign throughout the day.

-There is however 1 speaker who, due to the sensitive nature of his work, can’t be photographed, but don’t worry we’ll ask remind you before he begins speaking not to take pics.
+we love seeing pictures – please take them

+1 caveat - Martin

+"Why philosophy?" pointless by definition – you’re here!

 # Marianne Talbot
 Marianne is Director Of Studies in Philosophy at the University of Oxford’s Department for Continuing Education.